FunkyEgg/FunkyEgg/README.md

-# "You miss a 100% of the shots you don't take." - Wayne Gretzky
+# "You miss a 100% of the shots you don't take." -Wayne Gretzky